somex6/Darey.io-Projects/project3.md

     module.exports = router;
  ```
-    Save and quit by typing :wq

 ## STEP 7: Creating a schema and a Model

--	Install a Nodejs package called mongoose which makes working with mongodb easier.
-Change directory back to Todo folder by entering the command: $ cd .. and then install               Mongoose: $ npm install mongoose
+-	Installing a Nodejs package called mongoose which makes working with mongodb easier.
+Changing directory back to Todo folder by entering the command: `$ cd .. ` and then 	 installing Mongoose: `$ npm install mongoose`
--	**Create a new folder called models**: $ mkdir models
+-	Create a new folder called models: `$ mkdir models`
--	**Change directory to models**: $ cd models
+-	Change directory to models: `$ cd models`
--	**Create a new file called todo.js**: $ touch todo.js
+-	Create a new file called todo.js: `$ touch todo.js`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/install%20moongoose.png)

--	Open the todo.js file with vim todo.js command and enter the following code
+-	**Open the todo.js file with vim todo.js command and enter the following code**
 ```
     const mongoose = require('mongoose');
     const Schema = mongoose.Schema;